 The Company and Gain Global Markets Bermuda, LTD ("Gain") are entities under common control that are ultimately owned by StoneX Group.
-The Company offsets every derivative transaction which it enters into with a corresponding transaction with Gain, which transfers all the market risk and all associated trading profits.
-As result of this arrangement, the Company has an intercompany agreement with Gain (see Note 11).
+As part of an internal reorganization of StoneX Group, during the year the Company began offsetting every derivative transaction which it enters into with a corresponding transaction between the Company and Gain, which transfers all the market risk and all associated trading profits.
+As part of this reorganization, the Company entered into an intercompany agreement with Gain (see Note 11).